Mathématique: Chapter 55

 Rush’s beam-down point.

 Young stared at the flash drive in his palm.
-“Yeah,” he said.
+“Yeah.”
 He closed his hand around the drive.
-“Yeah,” he repeated.
-His brain felt like it wasn’t firing on all cylinders.
+“Yeah,” he repeated, still numb.

-“It’s still going be a job finding him,” Carter said.
-“And if he’s got no memories, that’ll complicate the extraction.
+“It’s gonna be a job finding him,” Carter said, “and if he’s lost his personal memory, that’ll complicate his extraction.
 But.”
 She gave him a watery smile.
 “He has a real shot at surviving this.
-His odds just went from basically zero to—I don’t know, if he managed to stay out of LA hands and on the east coast of the US—maybe 80%?”
+His odds just went from a functional zero to—I don’t know, if he managed to stay out of LA hands and on the East Coast of the US…maybe 80%?”

-“I was so sure,” Young whispered, practically choking on the hope he was feeling.
+“I was so sure,” Young said, choking on the hope he felt.
 “So sure they had him.
 The LA.
 That he was being tortured.”

-“A lot can happen in eight weeks,” Cam said, a note of caution in his voice as he joined them.
+“A lot can happen in eight weeks.”
+There was a note of caution in Mitchell’s voice.

 “It does,” Carter said.
 “It really does.”